Mak2006/python-rest-app-cont/README.md

 Server is a microservice which exposes a REST API.
 The REST API documentation is using Swagger documentation.
 For now the service does not use a backend.

+## SDLC
+From architecture point of view we start with Monolith and then shall move to microservices.
+From engineering point of view, we create the tests and then go on to develop the features.

 ## Usage
 The source code of the application is available at github.
 Install Python, Flask and run the server.py